-Together with our partners TK Maxx, we are very proud of our Little Star Awards.
-Read more about TK Maxx's commitment to fund groundbreaking research into beating children's cancers.
+Together with our partners TK Maxx, we're very proud of our Kids & Teens Star Awards.

-Some of the world's biggest stars from sport, TV and music have teamed up to support the Little Star Awards and sign the certificates which will be sent to all the youngsters who will receive an award.
+Some of the world's biggest stars from sport, TV and music have teamed up to support the Kids & Teens Star Awards and sign the certificates which will be sent to all the youngsters who receive an award.

 “Each child who confronts cancer is a star in their own way and I salute their courage and bravery.
-The Little Star Awards provide vital recognition for these kids and their families and, in doing so, help raise vital awareness of children’s cancers and the need to continually invest in cutting-edge research.”
+Cancer Research UK’s Kids & Teens Star Awards provide vital recognition for these kids and their families and, in doing so, help raise vital awareness of children’s cancers and the need to continually invest in cutting-edge research.”

 Children’s TV star Justin Fletcher

-“Supporting Cancer Research UK’s Little Star Awards is such an honour for me.
+“Supporting Cancer Research UK’s Kids & Teens Star Awards is such an honour.
 The bravery of these children and their families completely blows me away.
-I think these awards are an amazing way of recognising the courage of all these children affected by cancer.
+I think these awards are an amazing way of recognising the courage of all these children.
 I’d urge anyone who knows an inspirational child to nominate them and show them that we are supporting them every step of the way.”

 CBeebie’s Mister Maker (Phil Gallagher)

 “Cancer Research UK’s Kids & Teens Star Awards have saluted the courage of thousands of children who bravely confront cancer every day.
 I am so proud to get involved and lend my support.”

 "It is so humbling to hear about the incredible fighting spirit that so many young people show when diagnosed with cancer.
 We are both honoured to be supporting Cancer Research UK's Kids & Teens Star Awards again this year and hope everyone who knows a Star nominates them for an award so their amazing bravery can be recognised.’’